rfotino/consolite-compiler/docs/spec.md

 ### Entry Point

 The entry point of a program in Consolite C is a `main()` function, which takes no arguments and has a return type of void.
+The entry point cannot be called recursively, and it cannot be called from any other point in the program.
 For example:

 ```c
 void main() {